-- All park fees (see p000) and any accompanying taxes for both yourself and the porters and guides.
+- All park fees and any accompanying taxes.
+These fees are for both yourself and for your porters and guides.
 Because park fees are a considerable part of the cost, so these should always be included.

-- Hire of porters, assistant guides and guides, their wages and food.
+- The wages (and food) of your porters, assistant guides and guides

 - Transport to and from the park at the beginning and end of the trek.

 - Hire of camping and cooking gear.
-If you have brought your own gear, you might be able to persuade the agency to reduce the cost of your trek, though it will be only by a small amount.
+If you want to use your own kit, you should try persuade the agency to reduce their price by a small amount.

-- Hire of any equipment – torches, ski poles, spare water-bottles etc – that you don’t want to bring with you.
-There will probably be a small surcharge for these – just make sure that whatever you agree is included in the contract.
+- Equipment hire.
+Your trek operator will have torches, ski poles, spare water-bottles available for rent.
+There will be a small surcharge for these, but make sure that whatever you agree is included in the contract.

-One final note: if you’re already in Tanzania and dealing with the companies face to face, then you need to make sure that everything the agency has said they will provide, including everything listed above, is specified in a contract.
-This is important because, as you area probably aware, a verbal contract is simply not worth the paper it isn’t written on.
-The trekking companies all have standard contracts which should include most of the above but will not include specific things such as the hire of any equipment you need or any free nights’ accommodation that you have managed to negotiate into the package.
-These will need to be written in as well.
+The agency needs to include in their contract with you everything that they’ve said they will provide.
+This is important because, as you are probably aware, a verbal contract is simply not worth the paper it isn’t written on.
+The trekking companies all have standard contracts which should include most of the above.
+But they probably won’t include specific things such as the hire of any equipment or any free nights’ accommodation that you have managed to negotiate into the package.
+So make sure these are written in as well.

 << Booking Your Trek | Your Physical Fitness >>